bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

     iRODS access ticket list

-To create a new ticket, click on *Create Ticket*.
+To create a new ticket, click the :guilabel:`Create Ticket` button.
 This opens a simple form where you must choose the track hub path as well as set an optional ticket label and expiry date.
-The label is for referencing the purpose of the ticket: tickets with no label will be listed by their creation date.
+The label is for referencing the purpose of the
+ticket: tickets with no label will be listed by their creation date.
 If no expiry date is set, the ticket will be valid until manually revoked.

 It is possible to create multiple tickets for a single track hub if there is need to e.g. revoke access to ticket users at different times.